rammalahmad/Twitter-Sentiment-Analysis/Final_models/documentation + resources/Documentation.md

 - TFIDF Scikit-Learn
 - KeyBERT

+__TFIDF__ is a statistical method that you can find in the "Useful readings, flask apps, resources" section.
+It helps finding the most relevant keywords in a text using a statistical formula.
+__KeyBERT__ is a Deep Learning method that gets the most relevant keywords for a text using semantical similarities. https://github.com/MaartenGr/KeyBERT

 Each of those options help collect the 30 most relevant keywords in the cluster.
 This number is then reduced to 10 using the MMR algorithm.

 __Maximize Marginal Relevance (MMR)__
  MMR considers the similarity of keywords/keyphrases with the document, along with the similarity of already selected keywords and keyphrases.
 This results in a selection of keywords that maximize their within diversity with respect to the document.
-You can check the resources section to have more details on how MMR works.
+You can check the  "Useful readings, flask apps, resources" section to have more details on how MMR works.
 - Advantages:
   - Diversifies results based on semantic meaning
   - Eliminates stopwords